Data Integrity & Audit Trails

-OOS investigations are among the most heavily scrutinized records in pharmaceutical inspection.
+OOS investigation procedure matters because these records are among the most heavily scrutinized in pharmaceutical inspection.
 FDA's 2006 OOS guidance and the Barr decision shape how laboratories must respond when a result fails.

 An Out of Specification (OOS) result is a test result that falls outside the specifications, acceptance criteria, or control limits established in a registered product specification, compendial monograph, or validated analytical method.